CodeDead/UpdateManager/README.md

 UpdateManager updateManager = new UpdateManager();
 ```

-You can check for updates like this:
+You can check for updates by calling the *GetLatestVersion()* method of an *UpdateManager* object.
+An *Update* object will be returned, that you can then use to check for updates:
 ```C#
 // Retrieve the latest Update object from the remote location Update update = updateManager.GetLatestVersion();